Inspiring research through clinical Innovation, Discovery, Engineering, and Applied Science

 I Hotel, Chancellor's Ballroom

-This keynote lecture will be held in partnership with The First 1,000 Days Symposium.
+This keynote lecture was held in partnership with The First 1,000 Days Symposium.
 The first 1000 days of life – the time spanning roughly between conception and a child’s second birthday – is a unique period of opportunity when the foundations of optimum health, growth, and neurodevelopment across the lifespan are established.
 Environmental exposures, including nutrition, stress, and environmental toxins, can interact with the child’s genetics during the first 1000 days of a child’s life to have lifelong implications on their physical, mental and emotional health.
 Learn more about basic and applied transdisciplinary research being conducted at the University of Illinois Urbana-Champaign that is addressing this critical window of development using a cells-to-society framework.

 Kamil Ugurbil, PhD, University of Minnesota